 Any other questions?
 Yes?

-JOHN: Okay, I got the first part.
-Is it biblical for the church to incorporate within the state?
+JOHN: Okay.
+I got the first part.
+Is it biblical for the Church to incorporate within the state?

-QUESTIONER: With the state.
+MALE: With the state.

 JOHN: With the state.